 Not long ago, on Canada Day to be exact (July 1), I headed out from Toronto on the 401.
 It was early afternoon and the weather was good.
 For all intents and purposes, the trip should have been easy and stress-free.
-There were no construction sites (a miracle in itself), and there were no accident sites (thank goodness).
+There were no construction sites (a miracle in itself) and there were no accident sites (thank goodness).
 The traffic should have flowed smoothly.
 But it didn't.
 If someone had been watching from a helicopter, they would have seen an accordion pattern on the highway: traffic speeding up and spreading out, then suddenly squeezing together into compressed knots as large groups of drivers hit the brakes at the same time.

 Now, I'm a person who enjoys driving.
 I like to feel the sudden kick of acceleration when I hit the gas.
 I like to go down country roads just to see where they go.
 I like a road that demands you pay attention to what you're doing as you navigate tight curves and steep hills.
 So I find driving on the 401 kind of boring, to be honest.
 But I'm a careful driver, too, and I think it's asinine to tailgate.
 So when traffic is heavy, I usually stay in the right-hand lane, and I keep my distance from the vehicle in front of me.
 This way, I have choices open to me in the event of an emergency or unexpected problem.
 I have choices open to me because I have time and space.
 I have time to see a problem, assess a problem, react to a problem, and hopefully get my car (along with me and my passengers!) safely out of harm's way.